Coronavirus and Handling Dead Bodies

 Method 2 – If the above is not possible, pour water over the body thrice or less (once is also sufficient).
 If using a pipe, apply water with a bit of force around the private parts so any impurities are washed away.

 Method 3 – If the above is not possible, then perform Tayammum directly on the body.
-If it is not possible to do this using the bare hands, then use a cloth or gloves to do this.
-The key is that the soil/dust must touch the skin of the deceased.
+If it is not possible to do this using the bare hands, then use a cloth or gloves to do this. .
+The key is that the hand or glove that has touched the soil/dust must touch the skin of the deceased.
 There is no Tayammum over a body bag.

-Please note there is no basis or meaning of pouring water over the body bag because it does not reach the body.
+Please note we have not come across any basis for pouring water over the body bag because it does not reach the body and the body bag is separate from the body.
 If Ghusl cannot be done, the alternative is Tayammum directly on the body.
 References from fiqh texts for this have been shared in our earlier answers.

 Please also note, as mentioned in our earlier answers, that in the current circumstances, if Ghusl taking place, there is no need to follow Method 1.
 Method 2 is sufficient.